tbicr/django-pg-zero-downtime-migrations/README.md

 | 27 | `CREATE INDEX`                                |      | `CREATE INDEX CONCURRENTLY`   | **unsafe operation**, because you spend time in migration to create index
 | 28 | `DROP INDEX`                                  | X    | `DROP INDEX CONCURRENTLY`     | safe operation  \*\*\*

-\*: main point with migration on production without downtime that your code should correctly work before and after migration, lets look this point closely below
+\*: main point with migration on production without downtime that your code should correctly work before and after migration, lets look this point closely in [Dealing with logic that should work before and after migration](#dealing-with-logic-that-should-work-before-and-after-migration) section.

-\*\*: postgres will check that all items in column `NOT NULL` that take time, lets look this point closely below
+\*\*: postgres will check that all items in column `NOT NULL` that take time, lets look this point closely in [Dealing with `NOT NULL` constraint](#dealing-with-not-null-constraint) section.

-\*\*\*: postgres will have same behaviour when you skip `ALTER TABLE ADD CONSTRAINT UNIQUE USING INDEX` and still unclear difference with `CONCURRENTLY` except difference in locks, lets look this point closely below
+\*\*\*: postgres will have same behaviour when you skip `ALTER TABLE ADD CONSTRAINT UNIQUE USING INDEX` and still unclear difference with `CONCURRENTLY` except difference in locks, lets look this point closely in [Dealing with `UNIQUE` constraint](#dealing-with-unique-constraint).

-\*\*\*\*: lets look this point closely below
+\*\*\*\*: lets look this point closely in [Dealing with `ALTER TABLE ALTER COLUMN TYPE`](#dealing-with-alter-table-alter-column-type) section.

 \*\*\*\*\*: if you check migration on CI with `python manage.py makemigrations --check` you can't drop column in code without migration creation, so in this case you can be useful *back migration flow*: apply code on all instances and then migrate database